AkshayBade/akshaybade.github.io/learn_k8s.md

 - pod is ephemeral in nature, means it dies anytime without recording state / storage etc.

 **IP**:
-- Each pod has its own IP address local to node.
+- Each pod has its own IP address internal to K8s cluster.

 **Service**:
 - When a pod dies, new pod will have new IP address.
 - In such cases other pods communicating to this with its IP needs to change thier IP URL.
 This isnt feasible.
 - Service component help avoid this issue.
-Service is loosely coupled with pod & knows new IP assosiated with its pod and keeps a constant IP address for other pods to connect.
+Service is loosely coupled with pod & knows new IP assosiated with its pod and exposes static IP address for other pods to connect.
+- Service component also acts as load balancer, imagine we have replica of our pod which also connects to same service component.
+Now Service component receives requests and routes to less busy pod instance.

 **Ingress**
-- pods can communicate with each other with their internal services.
+- pods can communicate with each other with their internal services / pods.
 - when pods need to be exposed externally ingress is used.

 **Volume**
 - Since pods are ephemeral in nature, data or state is lost when it dies.
 - imagine a DB loosing its data wheb DB pod dies.
 - In such cases k8s needs permanent storage and volume component helps with that.
-- Which can be either local or external storage
+- Which can be either local or remote storage which is connected to K8s cluster

 **ConfigMap**
 - Imagine DB URL of DB is changed.
 Now app pod needs to be changed to accept this change.